Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Starship Mechanics/Starship Combat Critical Effects.md

 tags:
 ---

-# STARSHIP COMBAT CRITICAL EFFECTS
+# Starship Combat Critical Effects

 **Source** _Starship Operations Manual pg.
 42_
 Just as a gunner’s lucky shot can disable key enemy systems, the rest of the crew can also achieve heroic feats in the heat of battle.
 Whether it’s a captain’s demands striking just the right nerve, an engineer performing the perfect patch to keep a damaged ship together, or a pilot surpassing their starship’s design specs with an impossible maneuver, the following rules provide critical effects for any crew member who rolls a natural 20 during starship combat.
 More information on the chief mate, magic officer, and open crew actions can be found on page 146 of the Starfinder Character Operations Manual.

-# ROLLING A NATURAL 20
+# Rolling a Natural 20

 **Source** _Starship Operations Manual pg.
 42_
 The following system for critical effects is an optional way to give any crew member the potential to achieve extraordinary results when that officer attempts a starship crew action, rolls a natural 20, and succeeds at the check.
 Except for minor crew actions, each of the starship crew actions benefits from this critical success in a specific way, either adding a bonus effect to the action’s typical effects or increasing the benefits provided by the successful action.
 Actions marked with an asterisk appear in this book.

-# CAPTAIN ACTIONS
+# Captain Actions

 **Source** _Starship Operations Manual pg.
 42_
 **Demand:** Your demand echoes throughout the starship.
 You can attempt the demand crew action with the targeted character one additional time during the current starship combat.